JohanBotes/jb-SMU03-PasswordGenerator/README.md

 ### Live website URL: https://johanbotes.github.io/jb-SMU03-PasswordGenerator/

-## Additional voluntary functionality added
+## Voluntary Addition - Functionality to "Copy to Clipboard" added e.g. in case of long passwords.

 - Copy to clipboard button was added
 - Created with JavaSCript the functionality to copy the generated password to clipboard (Refer image below)